SPONSORED CONTENT

 "That was when I was first exposed to the potential value of this service," says Mr Cheng.

-Mr Cheng's expertly-designed presentations on SlideShare caught the eye of a Japanese advertising agency, giving him his first big break into the creative business.
+Mr Cheng's expertly-designed presentations on SlideShare caught the eye of a Japanese advertising agency, kick-starting his first foray into the creative business.
 PHOTO: HIGHSPARK

 He did not take long to convince Ms Koh, 25, to be his business partner.
 Having worked together in the polytechnic on various projects for three years, they complemented each other's skills and aptitudes - he with the razor-sharp design sense, and she, with the gift of the gab.